threefoldtech/jumpscale_lib/JumpScale9Lib/clients/ays/README.md

-# AYS Wrapper Client
+# AYS Client

-This AYS client is an easier to use alternative to the auto-generated AYS client, as available from `j.clients.atyourservice.get()`.
+The AYS client makes interacting with the RESTful API of a local or remote AYS Server easy.

-The AYS "Wrapper" Client is available from `j.clients.atyourservice.get2()`.

-For its implementation it uses the auto-generated AYS client, hence its name: it "wraps" the auto-generated AYS client.
+The AYS client is avaialble from `j.clients.ays.get()`.
+Underneath it uses the auto-generated AYS client, which is available from the private attribute `_ayscl` of the AYS client.

 ## Usage

-Connect to you AYS server:
+Connect to your AYS server:
 ```python
 base_uri="http://172.25.0.238:5000"
 jwt="..."